Controlling My Jack’s Alt-Stays Cabin

 The controller shown on the above diagram can be found in the main living space, and allows you to control each of the blinds separately.

-Note that the “thin strip window” button is for family cabins – The Hive & The Birdbox – only.
+Note that the “thin strip window” button is for family cabins only – The Hive & The Birdbox.
+You only need to worry about the top two circle buttons in the couple cabins.

 The controller shown on the below diagram is for when you’re leaving / entering the cabin, and simply controls all the blinds at once.